Build a pond by digging an informal wildlife pond from the outside area into the inside area in stages:

 plant shelf

-- Then mark out and dig the flat areas that you intend to be deeper still - the next shelf depth of 23-44cm(10-17") below finished water level - shelf
+- Then mark out and dig the flat areas that you intend to be deeper still.
+The next shelf depth of 23-44cm(10-17") below finished water level - shelf

 .